 We have recently stayed in Phuket and used it as a base to do some island hopping nearby.
 However, we opted for a longer island-hopping adventure in Thailand and Phuket was just a part of it.

 So in order to give you a better picture of the available Phuket island hopping options, I also asked other travel writers to share their favorite islands that they visited as a day trip from Phuket.
 This way you can read authentic travel stories that will hopefully help you decide which islands to visit from Phuket.

 Phuket is an ideal base for island hopping in southern Thailand.
 In fact, infrastructure is so good that it makes it possible to see so many amazing islands without ever having to switch hotels.
 So if you are short on time and want to explore the most spectacular islands as a day trip from Phuket, you’ll be glad to know that there are many amazing choices.
 Those islands are featured in the beginning of our selection (#1-8).

 Many bigger islands not far from Phuket are certainly worth a longer trip and an overnight stay.
-So in this post I also included a few islands that you can visit from Phuket, but where you better stay overnight.
-While, theoretically, they could also be visited as a day trip from Phuket, I personally would advise to stay on those islands a bit longer.
+So in this post, I also included a few islands that you can visit from Phuket, but where you better stay overnight.
+While, theoretically, they could also be visited as a day trip from Phuket, I personally would advise staying on those islands a bit longer.
 You’ll find these islands featured towards the end of this article (#9-10).

 1. Koh Phi Phi